cah-john-ryan/expo-go-real-time-chat/session-7-chat-screen-layout-and-initial-setup.md

 # Real-time chat with Expo Go and React Native
 ## Session 7 - Chat screen layout and initial setup

+#### Note: This is a longer session than most.
+It would be a good idea to take a break before starting this material.

 In this session we will take the barebones chat screen we have and layout the sections that need to be put in place for our content.

 The chat screen will be split into 3 sections.